 The external submatriculation (4+1) process and information may be found here.

 Internal Master's Transfer & Dual Master's Request Information

 Due to the high demand we are unable to automatically accept transfer or dual masters requests from students in other Masters programs at Penn.
-Students who are interested in applying to the robotics masters program from other programs at Penn will be afforded an opportunity to be considered as part of the regular admission process.
+Students who are interested in applying to the robotics masters program from other programs at Penn will be afforded an opportunity to be considered as part of the regular admission process with the deadline of February 1st.
 Please note that acceptance to the robotics program is highly competitive and that there are typically many more applicants than places available.
 Applications will only be accepted after 1 semester is completed in your current program at Penn.

 For those that wish to apply: 1) Permission will need to be given to access your original graduate application to Penn 2) Updated materials such as personal statements, resume, letter of recommendation, etc may be submitted as well to complete your application 3) The petition to transfer form may be found here.

 Information regarding positions obtained by graduates can be found on our alumni page and a select list is below.